steveyttt/go/README.md

 ```

 ### **array**
-Make an array - create an array of maximum 50 ints and creates a slice structure with a length of 10 (Length and capacity) - this allows the slice to grow by 40 more values until the arra needs to expand
+You ```make``` an array - create an array of maximum 50 ints and creates a slice structure with a length of 10 (Length and capacity) - this allows the slice to grow by 40 more values until the arra needs to expand
 ```
 	x := make([]int, 10, 50)
 ```